Request Appointment New Patients Read Our Reviews

 Filed under: Uncategorized — dr_nauman @ 8:52 pm

 How Do Cavities Happen?
 Get The Facts From Your Dentist In Tulsa, OK Did you know that over 90% of Americans develop cavities in their adult teeth?
 For a country that has some of the most beautiful smiles in the world, there’s quite a bit of work to do to keep our oral health up-to-par.
-In this article, Dr. Angie Nauman of Glisten Dental – your premier dentist in Tulsa, OK – educates you on how cavities develop and gives you some tips on how you can keep your teeth healthy.
+In this article, the dentist of Glisten Dental – your premier dentist in Tulsa, OK – educates you on how cavities develop and gives you some tips on how you can keep your teeth healthy.

 How Do Cavities Develop?

-Dr. Nauman advises that cavities, or dental caries as they’re known professionally, are most often the result of tooth decay.
+The dentist advises that cavities, or dental caries as they’re known professionally, are most often the result of tooth decay.
 They progress through the stages below:

 • Plaque Formation – When we eat, our foods start to break down in our mouths.
 The natural bacteria blends with foods to begin digesting them, and forms acids.
 If not brushed away, this acid and bacteria will eventually form plaque – the icky, sticky film that covers your teeth.
 Plaque formation increases exponentially when people eat sugary foods.

 • First Stage– In the first stage, plaque and acids gradually wear away at your tooth enamel.
 Since your enamel is made of minerals, the acid and plaque strip these away and make tiny holes in the protective covering of your teeth.
 You may need a filling now, but your tooth might still be strong enough to repair itself with good oral hygiene.
-Dr. Nauman will be able to tell you for sure.
+The dentist will be able to tell you for sure.

 • Second Stage – In the second stage of cavity development, more of the enamel is affected, and the bacteria and acid start to attack the dentin – the next layer of tooth that’s beneath the outer surface.
 Cavities can become painful at this point.
 You’ll definitely need a filling now.